angristan/awesome-stars/README.md

 ## JavaScript

+- [Miodec/monkeytype](https://github.com/Miodec/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
+Test yourself in various modes, track your progress and improve your speed.
 - [ralphtheninja/await-spawn](https://github.com/ralphtheninja/await-spawn) - child_process.spawn() wrapped in a Promise
 - [poolifier/poolifier](https://github.com/poolifier/poolifier) - Fast and small Node.js thread pool implementation
 - [josdejong/workerpool](https://github.com/josdejong/workerpool) - Offload tasks to a pool of workers on node.js and in the browser